Miller Peninsula

 Parks that have a beach

 Miller Peninsula State Park is a 2,800-acre day-use park on Washington’s scenic Olympus Peninsula.
-This park property has miles of hiking trails through lush coastal forest with views of Discovery Bay and the Straight of Juan De Fuca.
+This park property has miles of hiking trails through lush coastal forest with views of Discovery Bay and the Strait of Juan De Fuca.

 Oyhut State Park Ocean Beach Access provides parking and restrooms a short walk from the sandy beaches near Ocean Shores at the end of State Route 115.